Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Experimental verification

 \subsection{Reference measurement with an aluminum plate}

-Assuming that the aluminum plate without the absorber is a perfect conductor\cite{Serov2016}, we measured it for intensity calibration.
+For the intensity calibration, we measured the angular response of an aluminum plate without the absorber.
+Assuming that aluminum is a perfect electric conductor\cite{Serov2016}, the angular response of the aluminum plate $I_{\text{Al}} (\theta, \phi)$ is equivalent to that of the perfect electric conductor ($I_{\text{PEC}} (\theta, \phi)$ in Eqs.~(\ref{specular}) and (\ref{diffuse})).
+Hereafter, we use $I_{\text{Al}}$ instead of $I_{\text{PEC}}$.

-Figure~\ref{cal_Al} shows reflection measurements of the reference aluminum plate.
-The upper panels show the angular response of the electric field parallel and perpendicular to the co-polarization of the S and P-polarized lens horn at 90 GHz.
-The angular response $I(\theta,\phi)$ are calculated using Eq.~(\ref{farfield}), and $I(\theta,\phi)$ is normalized by the peak value of $I(\theta,\phi)$.
-The HWHM of the lens horn was measured to be 4.34 deg at 90 GHz, consistent with the prediction by a Gaussian-beam approximation\cite{goldsmith}.
+Figure~\ref{cal_Al} shows the reflection measurements of the reference aluminum plate at 90 GHz, measured with the electric field parallel and perpendicular to the co-polarization of the S and P-polarized lens horn.
+The angular response $I_{\text{Al}}(\theta,\phi)$ are calculated using Eq.~(\ref{farfield}) and are normalized by their peak value.
+Here, we confirmed that the angular response of the reference aluminum measurement peaks at $\theta = 0^\circ$.

+These patterns are consistent with the lens horn pattern.
+The lens horn has larger sidelobes in the electric-field direction of the co-polarization pattern and quadrupoles in the cross-polarization pattern.
+Therefore, as expected, the ``ss'' and ``pp'' patterns have sidelobes in each polarization direction, and the ``sp'' and ``ps'' patterns show four lobes.
+The HWHM of the lens horn was measured to be 4.3 $^\circ$ at 90 GHz, consistent with the prediction by a Gaussian-beam approximation\cite{goldsmith}.
 The cross-polarization level of the lens horn was measured to be $-20$ dB at 90 GHz.
-The lower panel shows the profile in a cut-plane.
-We confirm that this setup can be used to measure for two polarizations since the patterns measured with both polarizations are consistent at the $-40$ dB level over a range of $0 \leq \theta \leq 30^\circ$.
+Since the patterns measured with both polarizations are consistent at the $-40$ dB level over a range of $0^\circ \leq \theta \leq 30^\circ$, we confirmed that this setup can measure two polarizations.